Full-service community schools in the United States: Education, human capital, and economic growth

-Other Education Reform Efforts
+Other education reform efforts

 Among the many educational reform efforts, such as charter schools, school vouchers, magnet schools, and alternative schools, the full-service community school model is one of many educational reform efforts that are intended to increase student achievement, but the full-service community school model specifically focuses on the development of the community as a whole.
 A charter school receives public funds but is not subject to all of the rules, regulations, and statutes public schools must adhere to.
 A charter school is accountable to what is sent forth in its individual charter.
 A school voucher is a certificate issued by the government to allow families to apply it the cover the tuition at a private school.
 A magnet school is a public school with specialized courses and curricula.
 An alternative school is a school that serves students who are at risk of not achieving academically or are better served by a non-traditional program.
 "Only when schools are part of a larger enterprise committed to raising and educating children as part of the community can they adequately fulfill their role."
 Full-service community schools act like a 'one-stop-shop' that provides the vital services beyond the school campus to those who are most in need.

-Academic and Non-Academic Support
+Academic and non-academic support

 Of all developed countries, the United States has the most children living in poverty, and the poverty in the U.S. leads to poor performance in schools.
 Cambell-Allen et al. claim that at the base of the gap between academic achievement and opportunity is the fact that students "live and work in an unequal world with unequal services and opportunities which lead to a disparity among incoming students' school readiness".

 Research indicates that children are more likely to be successful in school and later in life if they receive academic and non-academic support.
 Families of different social classes are more likely to receive different amounts of support.
 Families living in poverty and middle-class families face differences in regards to childrearing and children's health—including vision, hearing, oral health, lead exposure, asthma, use of alcohol, smoking, birth weight, and nutrition—and have difficulty attaining and fully utilizing government aid.
 While these differences, may not significantly affect the academic achievement gap between classes on an individual basis, "together, they add up to a cumulative disadvantage for lower-class children that can't help but depress average performance.